Pikurrot/pac-man-ai/README.md

 # Pac-man-AI
 Reinforcement Learning applyed to Pac-man.
+Our project for the 2023 HackUPC hackathon.

 ## Inspiration
 We've always been fans of classic arcade games and artificial intelligence, so we combined the two and created a Pac-Man using machine learning?
 We wanted to push the boundaries of how we perceive and play this game by incorporating modern AI techniques.